 There are currently no upcoming special events.
 Please check this page again soon.

 - Tactical Handcuffing

-We also customize and develop training for entry level police as well promotional testing.
+We also customize and develop training for entry-level police as well as advanced training.
 The Academy can also tailor specialized training for individual departments.